shader-slang/spec/expressions.md

 Expressions {#expr}
 ===========

-Expressions are terms that can be \SpecDef{evaluated} to produce values.
+Expressions are terms that can be <dfn>evaluated</dfn> to produce values.
 This section provides a list of the kinds of expressions that may be used in a Slang program.

 In general, the order of evaluation of a Slang expression proceeds from left to right.
 Where specific expressions do not follow this order of evaluation, it will be noted.

-Some expressions can yield \SpecDef{l-values}, which allows them to be used on the left-hand-side of assignment, or as arguments for `out` or `in out` parameters.
+Some expressions can yield <dfn>l-values</dfn>, which allows them to be used on the left-hand-side of assignment, or as arguments for `out` or `in out` parameters.

 Literal Expressions {#expr.lit}
 -------------------